Edward Bingham: Family

 In 1915, Bingham married Vera Patterson; they had a son and a daughter.
 The marriage was dissolved in 1937.

 Victoria Cross medal

 Bingham's Victoria Cross was auctioned by Sotheby's in 1983 and was purchased by the North Down Borough Council, County Down, who outbid a Canadian millionaire.
 It is on display at the North Downs Museum in Bangor Castle.

-Bingham's Victoria Cross and his Order of St Stanislaus medal were both stolen by an opportunist thief in the mid 1990s.
-He was quickly caught and when the items were valued with help from the Imperial War Museum, at tens of thousands of pounds.
-The thief was charged with a major theft.
+Bingham's Victoria Cross and his Order of St Stanislaus medal were both stolen by an opportunist thief in 2001.
+He was quickly caught and when the items were valued with help from the Imperial War Museum, at tens of thousands of pounds, the thief was charged with a major theft.